 Treat fleas on the cat

 There are several flea products available to use on your cat.
 Your veterinarian is the best person to speak to about flea control.
 There is anecdotal evidence that some flea products are not as effective as they were due to an increase in flea resistance.

 Products come in many forms, including:

 These are not as efficient as other flea control products and their use is generally not recommended for cats.

-These can be used to remove fleas from cats, but as modern-day flea treatment are absorbed into the bloodstream and then poison fleas on your cat, their use is generally limited.
+These can be used to remove fleas from cats, but as modern-day flea treatments are absorbed into the bloodstream and then poison fleas on your cat, their use is generally limited.
 They can be useful to remove fleas from newborn kittens who generally can’t be treated with medications for the first few weeks of life.